-Whittaker in 1969, proposed a new five Kingdom arrangement of organisms based on the complexity of cell structure, the complexity of organism’s body, mode of obtaining nutrition.
+Whittaker in 1969, proposed a new five Kingdom arrangement of organisms based on the complexity of cell structure, the complexity of the organism’s body, and the mode of obtaining nutrition.
 The Five Kingdoms are Monera, Protista, Plantae, Fungi, and Animalia.

-Monera, the kingdom of prokaryotes includes prokaryotic organisms which are smallest, simplest, and microscopic.
+Monera, the kingdom of prokaryotes includes prokaryotic organisms which are the smallest, simplest, and microscopic.

 The word Monera comes from the Greek word Monos.
 Monos means single or solitary.

 Daugherty and Allen first introduced the kingdom Monera.
 Kingdom Monera includes simple and most primitive living organisms.
 In Monera, all the living organisms are prokaryotic.
 Therefore this Kingdom is also known as the Kingdom of prokaryotes.

 Prokaryotes possess a simple and primitive type of cell structure lacking double membrane-bound cell organelles such as the nucleus, chromatophores, mitochondria, dictyosomes, endoplasmic reticulum, and true vacuoles.
 Cells lack definite chromosomes.
 Cell walls possess specific mucopeptides called glucosamine and muramic acid.

 Definition of Monera: